-The following links contain ideas and tips on mitigating your home or business from the affects of future disasters.
+This page provides links to resources, ideas and tips for mitigating your home or business from the affects of future disasters.

 Rising Above the Rain: One Family’s Decision to Elevate Saves Heartache Again and Again

 In June of 2003, Chuck and Beth Welsch’s Monticello, Iowa home lay in shambles.
 Several weeks of heavy rain had swelled the normally tranquil Maquoketa River out of its banks and pushed several feet of water into their three-bedroom house.
 The volume and force of the water shifted the house, collapsed the basement walls, and left it unlivable.

 “We had a pretty strong amount of water coming in from one direction, shifting, and coming in from around the back,” Beth Welsch recalled.
 “It was just more than the foundation could take.”